EdenEast/dots/.config/vim/readme.md

 ## Resources

 - [wincent/wincent](https://github.com/wincent/wincent/tree/master/roles/dotfiles/files/.vim) a well rounded vim
-    configuration with great degredation of settings.
+    configuration with great degradation of settings.
 Also split up into files and optimizing loading times
 - [johoo](https://github.com/jonhoo/configs) A rust open source contributor and all around great and simple setup.
 Great way to understand how to integrate rust into vim workflow and use it as my project editor
-- [boost productivity in vim](https://sheerun.net/2014/03/21/how-to-boost-your-vim-productivity/) A good article with useful tips to speed up vimj
+- [boost productivity in vim](https://sheerun.net/2014/03/21/how-to-boost-your-vim-productivity/) A good article with useful tips to speed up vim
 - [init.vim](https://github.com/fannheyward/init.vim/blob/master/init.vim) just want to store for now as did not have time to read yet